--The endocannabinoid system (ECS) is a complex body system (like the nervous system, the digestive system, the circulatory system, etc.) that is responsible for maintaining balance by ensuring everything is doing it’s job right.
+-The endocannabinoid system (ECS) is a complex body system (like the nervous system, the digestive system, the circulatory system, etc.) that is responsible for maintaining homeostasis or balance by ensuring everything is performing as it should be.

 -It is a cell-signaling network whose messages affect every other system in our body.